 abbreviation for "Open vSwitch Database". unlike openflow, OVSDB is a southbound API designed to provide additional management or configuration capabilities like networking functions.
 With OVSDB we can create the virtual switch instances, set the interfaces and connect them to the switches.
 We can also provide the QoS policy for the interfaces.
 OVSDB is a protocol written in the JavaScript Object Notation (JSON) that basically sends and receives commands via JSON RPCs.

-northbound interface.
+Northbound interface.

 The northbound interface provides connectivity between the controller and the network applications running in management plane.
-As we already discussed that southbound interface has OpenFlow as open source protocol, northbound lacks such type of protocol standards.
-However with the advancement of technology now we have a wide range of northbound API support like ad-hoc API’s, RESTful APIs etc. The selection of northbound interface usually depends on the programming language used in application development.
+As we already discussed that southbound interface has different protocols, northbound lacks such type of protocol standards.
+However with the advancement of technology, now we have a wide range of northbound API support like ad-hoc API’s, RESTful APIs etc. The selection of northbound interface usually depends on the programming language used in application development.

-more alphabet soup of terms
+More alphabet soup of terms

-with the development of virtualization, SDN technologies and their ecology in recent years, more and more terms and changing of these terms emerge in the networking industry. a lot of confusions have rised, often because of terms are referring different things when they are used in different context.
+With the development of virtualization, SDN technologies and their ecology in recent years, more and more terms and changing of these terms are emerging in the networking industry.
+A lot of confusions arise due to the context in which these terms are used.
 Sometimes the latest term the industry uses is a particular technology such as VNF or a concept such as NFV.
 Terms rise and fall out of favor as the industry evolves.
-In recent years the terms such as openstack, NVF/VNF has become the industry’s favorite buzzword.
-This raises the question - just what is openstack, NVF/VNF and what are the relationships with SDN?
+In recent years the terms such as openstack, NVF/VNF have become the industry’s favorite buzzword.
+This raises the question - Just what is openstack, NVF/VNF and what is the relationship of these with SDN?

 NFV: Networking Function Virtualization.